sensei-hacker/inavwiki/INAV-for-BetaFlight-users.md

 **Good**!
 You are in the right place.

-INAV and BetaFlight are forks from CleanFlight, but nowadays they are all very different from each other.
+INAV and BetaFlight were forks from CleanFlight.
+But nowadays they are both very different from each other.

 While BetaFlight evolved to provide good flight performance for multirotors in **ACRO** mode, INAV evolved to provide flight reliability, navigation capabilities and vehicle configuration diversity.